chihyi-lin/Emotion-Classification/Progress Report Wiki.md

 * Start preparing the mid-term presentation
 * Start reading literature on the topic of emotion classification
 * Implemented the class method to clean data
-* Ran the evaluator on both training data and validation data
+* Trained the multi-class perceptron on training data, tested the perceptron on validation data, and evaluated results with the evaluator

 ## Plans for next week (fill at the end of each work week)
 *